Medical Laboratory Science Program

 Background Check and Drug Screening

-Prior to beginning classes in the MLS program. students are required to have a background check.
-As a condition for placement in professional practice sites during the second year of the program, students will be required to have a and drug screening and meet other requirements set by individual sites.
+Prior to beginning classes in the MLS program, students are required to have a background check.
+As a condition for placement in professional practice sites during the second year of the program, students will be required to have a drug screening test and meet other requirements set by individual sites.
 Information on the background check and drug screening process will be provided by the MLS Program.

 Clinical Placement (rotation) Requirements